CatherineTrevor/gothenburg-netball/README.md

 ### Favicon

-I used the <a href="https://fontawesome.com/icons/basketball-ball?style=solid" target="_blank">basketball ball image from Font Awesome</a> and used css styling to match the colours of the website as the favicon.
+The <a href="https://fontawesome.com/icons/basketball-ball?style=solid" target="_blank">basketball ball image from Font Awesome</a> is used as the favicon, with css styling to match the colours of the website.

 # Technologies used